 Cancer Insurance doesn’t replace your medical coverage; instead, it complements it.
 The benefit payments don’t go out to pay for medical bills or treatments you may need, instead they come in—directly to you—to be used however you’d like.
 Choose Cancer Insurance to help lessen the financial impact of covered services and treatments resulting from a covered cancer diagnosis.

-Your Cancer Insurance includes the following benefits:
+Your Cancer Insurance includes the following benefits and riders:

 This is a yearly benefit you and your covered dependent spouse and/or children can receive by completing an eligible cancer screening test.